ArturVRSampaio/laravel6-11update/README.md

 Use API resources for response formatting: php artisan make:resource StockResource Add rate limiting in RouteServiceProvider (e.g., 60 requests/minute).
 Test API endpoints with PHPUnit or Postman.
+-
+- ### Connect to some external API  ✅  exists... can be improved

 - ### Feature Flag
 Add a barcode_scanning_enabled key in config/app.php (default: false).